 The Quieter Improvements Around the Core

 The headline features are the clearest part of this release, but they are not the whole story.
-TravelWake 2.0 also brings a stronger surrounding system: cleaner mobile behaviour, more coherent page layouts, better paths through categories and tags, improved author presentation, and a publishing structure that makes the site easier to browse and easier to trust.
+TravelWake 2.0 also brings a stronger surrounding system: cleaner mobile behaviour, more coherent page layouts, better paths through categories and tags, improved author presentation, and a publishing structure that makes the site easier to browse and easier to evaluate.
+Those quieter changes matter because they improve how quickly readers can understand where they are and what to do next.

 That quieter work matters.
 Authority is not built only by launching standout pages.
-It is built when the entire experience feels deliberate, consistent, and dependable.
+It is built when the entire experience feels deliberate, consistent, and carefully maintained.

 What This Launch Means